pwcazenave/PyFVCOM/README.md

 Provides
 --------

-* buoy_tools - read data from an SQLite3 database of BODC buoy data.
+* buoy - read data from an SQLite3 database of BODC buoy data.
     - get_buoy_metadata
     - get_buoy_data

-* cst_tools - create coastline files for SMS from shapefiles or DHI MIKE arcs.
+* coast - work with coastlines
     - read_ESRI_shapefile
     - read_arc_MIKE
     - read_CST
     - write_CST

-* ctd_tools - interrogate an SQLite data base of CTD casts.
+* ctd - interrogate an SQLite data base of CTD casts.
     - get_CTD_metadata
     - get_CTD_data
     - get_ferrybox_data

-* current_tools - convert from vector components to scalars and back.
+* current - tools related to processing currents
     - scalar2vector
     - vector2scalar

-* grid_tools - tools to parse SMS, DHI MIKE and FVCOM unstructured grids.
+* grid - tools to parse SMS, DHI MIKE, GMSH and FVCOM unstructured grids.
 Also provides functionality to add coasts and clip triangulations to a given domain.
 Functions to parse FVCOM river files are also included, as is a function to resample an unstructured grid onto a regular grid (without interpolation, simply finding the nearest point within a threshold distance).
+This module contains a number of generally useful tools related to unstructured grids (node and element lookups, grid connectivity, grid metrics, area tools).
     - read_sms_mesh
     - read_fvcom_mesh
     - read_mike_mesh